niteeshy/ar-one-sans/README.md

 _Thanks to Dave Crossland for facilitating this project and helping me make it accessible to all._

 ## About AR One Project
-AR One Sans is part of AR One project is independent research project initiated by Niteesh Yadav in 2017 to explore spatial typography (AR/VR) while pursuing his masters at the University of Reading, United Kingdom.
+AR One Sans is part of independent research project initiated by Niteesh Yadav in 2017 to explore spatial typography (AR/VR) while pursuing his masters at the University of Reading, United Kingdom.

 ![Project Branding](https://github.com/niteeshy/ar-one-sans/assets/26871553/c36cffaf-ae8f-49c1-a3f2-84b04a03dc15)